 If your program has a mandatory work term (also called a work placement, work experience, internship, clinical placement or co-op), you need a co-op work permit.
 This is different from the work that you can do with your study permit.
 A work term refers to any period of time where you work instead of study as part of your program requirements.
 You must have a co-op work permit to do this work – even if it is unpaid.

 Co-op work permit is the phrase Immigration, Refugees and Citizenship Canada (IRCC) uses for a student work placement, work term, internship or co-op work placement.
-Most international students at NSCC will need a co-op work permit during their program.
-Please contact us if you are not sure.
+International students at NSCC require a co-op work permit during their program.

 This work permit application is online and there is no fee for this permit.
-The application guide for the co-op work permit can be found here.
+The application guide for the co-op work permit can be found here: NSCC Guide – Co-op Work Permit.

 Please note that students enrolled in health care programs are required to have a co-op work permit for clinical placements that are a part of their NSCC program.